Deadline for submissions has been extended to April 13, 2020.

 - Short Fiction

-The art contest accepts original artwork in any medium including acrylic, oil, water color, pen and ink, etc. Photography is not considered.
+The art contest accepts original artwork in any medium including acrylic, oil, water color, pen and ink, photography, etc.

 The Prism contest began in 1978.
 Mary Kilgallen, a faculty member of the Department of Languages and Literature, founded the contest and coordinated it until her retirement in 2007.
-Jonathan Taylor from the same department coordinates it today.
+Jamie Thomas, from the Department of English, Literature, and World Languages, coordinates it today.

 Submissions and Judging